slint-ui/slint/api/sixtyfps-cpp/docs/generated_code.md

     /// Show this component, and runs the event loop inline void run () const;

+    /// Show the window that renders this component.
+Call `sixtyfps::run_event_loop()`
+    /// to continuously render the contents and react to user input. inline void show () const;

+    /// Hide the window that renders this component. inline void hide () const;

     /// Getter for the `counter` property
     inline int get_counter () const -> int;
     /// Setter for the `counter` property